Our Origin Story

 A few weeks later, I went on a podcast to talk about a whole different subject.
 During that podcast, I talked about this idea for 20 minutes, sort of by accident.
 Off of that single episode, we sold six more packages, which meant eight packages sold before we even confirmed to ourselves that we would offer this as a service to customers.

 Zach and I decided to call the company "Book In A Box" and officially started offering the services to customers in August 2014.
 In our two months, we did more than 200k in revenue.

 When you're selling a product before you even formally offer it to anyone, you're onto something.
 That's pretty much the ultimate definition of product-market fit.

 That is what it looks like when your start-up actually solves real problems!

 Take ghostwriting, for example.
-To hire a ghostwriter, you're going to pay at least $40k for a decent one (and $75 to $150k for a good one).
-You have no guarantees of quality or fidelity of process with them, and they don't do anything but help you write the book manuscript--no publishing, no marketing, no distribution, no book cover, nothing.
+To hire a ghostwriter, you're going to pay at least $40k for a decent one (and $75-$150k for a good one).
+You have no guarantees of quality or fidelity of process with them, and they don't do anything but help you write the book manuscript—no publishing, no marketing, no distribution, no book cover, nothing.
 You have to pay for all that separately, from different places.

-Our package costs $25k--and we do everything necessary to take your idea out of your head and turn it into professionally published book, but still in the words and the voice of the author.
-This is a 10 times improvement over any other option that existed to get an idea out of your head and into a book.
+Our package costs $25k—and we do everything necessary to take your idea out of your head and turn it into a professionally published book, but still in the words and the voice of the author.
+This is a 10x improvement over any other option that existed to get an idea out of your head and into a book.